nipunipathi/Durocap/docs/prd.md

 - Visual hierarchy emphasizing product images and key information
 - User page organized in tabbed or sectioned layout: Profile, Cart, and Payment sections clearly separated
 - Admin dashboard with sidebar navigation and main content area featuring data visualization charts and management tables
-- Login and registration pages with centered vertical layout, form card positioned in middle of viewport with background image or gradient
+- Login and registration pages with centered vertical layout, form card positioned in middle of viewport with AI-generated background image
-- Product list page with sidebar filters and main content area for product grid
-- Cart page with two-column layout: item list on left, order summary on right (stacked on mobile)
+- Product list page with sidebar filters and main content area for product grid\n- Cart page with two-column layout: item list on left, order summary on right (stacked on mobile)
 - Payment page with step-by-step form layout, progress indicator at top showing current step